MandyNeumeyer/star-rating-app/README.md

-# Create a star rating app :star::star::star::star::star:
+# Create a star rating widget :star::star::star::star::star:

 **The rating widget should give the user the option to give a rating from 1 to 5.**